 Encryption – Encryption is the security aspect of a VPN.
-A strong encryption will enforce better protection for online users.
-The industry-standard VPN is 256-bit encryption.
+Strong encryption will enforce better protection for online users.
+The industry-standard VPN is a 256-bit encryption.

 Compatibility – A VPN must be compatible with major devices and platforms such as Windows, Mac, Linux, Android, iOS, Amazon devices, and similar platforms.

 VPN Pros and Cons

 - It keeps your internet traffic completely encrypted